feargalr/BiomeHue/README.md

 # BiomeHue
 Logical colour schema for bacterial microbiota (16S and metagenomic) barplots.
 Uses similar colours for phylogenetically similar taxa.
 I primarily built this for my own use to make it simpler to reuse the same colour palette across multiple datasets, however it may prove useful to others.
-Currently several species within the same taxa may have the same colour assigned.
+Currently several species within the same genus/family may have the same colour assigned.

 # Installation